0xnullb0dy/Docs/homelab/Homelab-SOC-Build-Plan.md

 $encoded = [Convert]::ToBase64String([Text.Encoding]::Unicode.GetBytes("whoami"))
 powershell -encodedCommand $encoded
 ```
-Expected: Sysmon Event ID 1 (process creation) with the encoded command line visible in Splunk; OpenEDR process tree shows the same invocation.
+Expected: Sysmon Event ID 1 (process creation) with the encoded command line visible in Splunk.
+Wazuh's coverage here is narrower than OpenEDR's process-tree view would have been — this test isn't a strong FIM/active-response trigger unless the command happens to touch a watched path, so Wazuh's real contribution to detection engineering in this build is closer to Tests 1–2 (FIM, active response) than to general process visibility, which Sysmon already owns.
 Only valid once Desktop's OS is actually confirmed Windows.

 **Test 4b — Suspicious Process Execution (Laptop, Fedora/Auditd equivalent)**
 ```bash